bdwilson/hubitat/OwnTracks-Presence/README.md

 --------------------
 1. Install via [HPM](https://community.hubitat.com/t/beta-hubitat-package-manager/38016)
 2. Go to Devices and create a new virtual device '''name it whatever the name will be called in OwnTracks with a - and a USER after it'''.
 Mine are called "Home-Brian" and "Home-Spawn1".
 Network Device ID can be
 '''HOME_PRESENCE_BRIAN''' for the first.
-Device Type will be the type you configured in step 1.
-For this example, mine is named "Home-Brian" and my
-OwnTracks location name in #8 below is "Home".
+Device Type will be the type you configured in step 1 (Virtual Mobile Presence for OwnTracks).
+For this example, mine is named "Home-Brian" and my OwnTracks location name in #8 below is "Home".
 You can create multiple virtual devices and give them different names after the "-" then you can reference them after the location below in #5 and use that new url in #8. <b>There should be no space before and after the "-" in the device name!</b>

 ___NOTE: If you install via HPM and wish to uninstall later, you will need to change the device type of your virtual presence devices to something other than Virtual Mobile Presence for OwnTracks - or remove the devices prior to uninstalling!___